ngs-lang/ngs/doc/ngslang.1.md

 ## Method guards

 Method guards restrict method execution to specific conditions, typically the conditions are functions of parameters' values.
-If guard condition evaluates to `false`, NGS considers the method as if it did not match the arguments and continues to search for other methods to run in the multimethod's methods list.
+If the guard condition evaluates to `false`, NGS considers the method as if it did not match the arguments and continues to search for other methods to run in the multimethod's methods list.

 	F gg(i:Int) {
 		echo("First gg active")